collective/zperfmetrics/README.rst

 Zope Request Integration
 ========================

-This package provides subscribers to measure the time a request lasts.
+This package provides subscribers to measure the time a request takes, including some points in time between.

-These subscribers are loaded via zcml and are logging under ``zope.request``.
+These subscribers are loaded via zcml and are logging under ``request.*``:

+``request.traversal``
+    time needed from publication start until traversal is finished.

+``request.beforecommit``
+    time needed from publication start until database commit is begins.

+``request.success``
+    time needed from publication start until while request was processed.

 Plone Patches